mattbierner/blog.mattbierner.com/_posts/2014-02-19-persistent-object-references-using-the-state-monad.md

 };
 ```

-`setValue` updates the memory map and returns the immutable Iref object is was called on.
+`setValue` updates the memory map and returns the immutable Iref object it was called on.

 ```js
 Iref.prototype.setValue = function(x) {